ghc/ghc/docs/users_guide/exts/instances.rst

 "more specific" than (C) because you can get from (C) to (D) by substituting ``a := Int``.

-The final bullet (about unifiying instances) makes GHC conservative about committing to an overlapping instance.
+The final bullet (about unifying instances) makes GHC conservative about committing to an overlapping instance.
 For example: ::